Fear spreads as federal immigration crackdown in North Carolina expands to Raleigh

 Congresswoman calls deployment ‘profound abuse of power’

-U.S. Rep. Valerie Foushee, a Democrat who represents part of Raleigh and some of its suburbs, said Tuesday that the deployment of federal immigration agents in North Carolina “is a profound abuse of power, a violation of civil rights and a stain on our democracy.”
+U.S. Rep. Valerie Foushee, a Democrat who represents Durham, part of Raleigh and some suburbs, said Tuesday that the deployment of federal immigration agents in North Carolina “is a profound abuse of power, a violation of civil rights and a stain on our democracy.”

 The region's South Asian community has grown dramatically in recent decades, including many people drawn to the Research Triangle region by high-tech jobs.

-Satish Garimella is mayor pro tempore in Morrisville, a few miles west of Raleigh.
+Satish Garimella is mayor pro tempore in Morrisville, about 15 miles (24 kilometers) west of downtown Raleigh.
 Close to half of the town’s 30,000 people are Asian.

 Garimella, who grew up in India but is now a U.S. citizen, said the expected arrival of immigration agents is “creating a lot of panic,” and he recommended residents carry identity documents.